BEYOND THE GATES OF DEATH

 Fifth Blade: The Blood Sands

 The travel was rather calm, at the high displeasure of Lomstat, who was craving for a bit of action.
 One of the many reasons of this situation was the fact that he was really angered by his new contract.
 Protecting a human...
 By the way, he was not seeing her much, only at nightfall, when she enters the Vardo to take some rest.
 He rarely saw her during the day, and he wondered how she spent the rather boring days...
 When he asked her, she simply smiled a bit, remaining silent.
 So, he gave up, and tried to find an interesting activity to fill up the dull days...
 In order to do so, he finally train himself to improve his sword skills, when the caravan would stop for noon or night.
 Otherwise, he would walk alongside the Vardos; as the caravan was pulled away by oxen-like creatures and it would advance rather slowly...
 Walking in the hot sands of the desert made him rather meditative.
 He thought about his situation...
 A Necromancer was pursuing him for whatever reason, he has now to protect a woman that seems to be quite able to defend herself, and he was now travelling toward a keep of an Order of Assassins, in order to know more about his enemy...
 Well, his life has become quite interesting recently, to say the least...
-He was interrupted in his thoughts by someone petting his shoulder.
+Someone petting his shoulder interrupted him in his thoughts.
 He turned himself to see Jarana, smiling like a little girl.

 -"How do you do, my friend?"